Robin Sloan

 Contact, Jennifer Roberts

 I tried to find a good representative spread, and I failed, because the book is so wildly diverse!
 No spread is like any other.
-Instead, here’s a partial flip; the blur of form and color here is the book’s truest advertisement:
+Instead, here’s a partial flip; this blur of form and color is the book’s truest advertisement:

 There’s a sprawling graphic multiverse in these pages, woven together by Jennifer’s sharp theorization of the printmaking process, built around a series of observations so simple yet powerful they thump into your brain like arrows.